unoplatform/uno.extensions/doc/Overview/Mvux/How-tos/SimpleFeed.md

     </mvux:FeedView>
     ```

-    Notice how we set the `DataContext` property to a `Data` property.
-    You can also simply set the `Text` property binding to `Data.Temperature` instead, if you prefer.
+    Notice how the `DataContext` property on the `TextBlock` is data bound to a `Data` property.
+Alternatively, the `Text` property can be data bound to `Data.Temperature` instead, if you prefer.

     > [!TIP]
     > The `FeedView` wraps its source (in this case our `CurrentWeather` feed) in a `FeedViewState` object,